panicmechanic/ZMD/Readme.md

 - Create gas system - each tile has gas=0 attribute, when one tile has gas and the other doesnt make them even unless below a certain number
 - Shift_run needs a keypress to stop function
 - Water on map
+- Finish lever object
+- Add gui bar for eff in monster.effects to display effects like burning, poisoned, confused, paralysed.

+- Fix name_stat_gen() to print all relevant info and sides neatly (how?!)
+- Figure out how to make color_flash work
 - Would be really cool to find thematic ways to give the player chances to train.
 This could remove the need for xp entirely.

     E.g you are captured by harpies, after disptaching them you save a prisoner who offers you a special type of